 Female-founded Everist is here for the “eco-optimists and the blue sky thinkers”.

-Their vegan zero waste shampoo, body wash, and konjac plant sponges are award-winning and contain no parabens, sulfates, silicones, dyes, or synthetic fragrances and preservatives.
+Their vegan zero waste shampoo, body wash, and konjac plant sponges are award-winning and contain no parabens, sulfates, silicone, dyes, or synthetic fragrances and preservatives.

 If you have questions about any ingredients and what they’re used for, check out their transparent ingredient glossary.